patelmeet1009/soldpress/readme.txt

 `[soldpress-listing listingkey="11937198" template="template.html"]`

 **Listing Key**

-There are two way to specify a listing key.
+There are two methods to specify a Listing Key.

-*Option A : Specifiy Listing Key in the Shortcode.
+* Option A : Specifiy Listing Key in the Shortcode.

 	`[soldpress-listing listingkey="11937198" template="template.html"]`

-*Option B : Specify Listing Key in QueryString
+* Option B : Specify Listing Key in QueryString

 	`?ListingKey=11937198`

-The Querystring ListingKey paramerter superseeds the Shortcode.
+*The QueryString ListingKey paramerter superseeds the Shortcode.*

 **Templates**